UoB-OOP/coms10017/RESOURCES.md

 # Student resources

-This document outlines free resources student can use for their software projects.
+This document outlines free resources you can use for your software projects.

-Accurate as of Nov.
-21, 2016
+Accurate as of Feb.
+2, 2018

 ## VCS

-Hosted VCS is essential as students frequently receive paired assignments.
+Hosted VCS is essential as you will frequently receive paired assignments.
 Solutions listed below are specifically tailored for students as all of them provide private repositories free of charge.